bgachara/bgachara.github.io/posts/rust_ref.md

 ### Deriving Traits

-- provides a way to implement certain types without having to declare an impl block.
+- Provides a way to implement certain types without having to declare an impl block.
 - This is called deriving a trait and is accomplished by placing the #[derive(Trait)] before our data structure.

 ```rust